 Using SqlDataReader NextResult to improve performance

-johna by | July 31, 2014 | ASP.NET Web Forms Databases Web Development
+by johna | July 31, 2014 | ASP.NET Web Forms Databases Web Development

 On database-driven websites it is commonplace to execute multiple database queries to generate just one page.
 For example, on the home page of an ecommerce website you might get a list of categories, a list of banner advertisements to display, a list of featured products, and a list of top selling products.